Transnistria: it’s the smallest country in the world.

 There are cattle stations in Australia that are bigger than Transnistria.

 Area wise, 4000 square kilometers or, 12 percent of what is probably the second smallest nation in the world: Moldova (34,000 square kilometers).
-Two improbable nations, one of them tiny and the other microscopic and – absurdity writ large – locked in a state of permanent hostility.
+Two improbable nations, one of them tiny and the other microscopic and – an absurdity writ large – locked in a state of permanent hostility.
 What is unique about Europe is the diversity of its cultures and peoples.
 The dark side of this cultural extravagance is the inherent capacity for mindless xenophobia.

 There is no better example of this – than that tiniest of ‘independent nations’, Transnistria.

 In 1989, when the Russian dominated Soviet Communist system collapsed, ethnic and linguistic tensions erupted – as they did in other parts of Europe, especially in the former Yugoslavia.
 In Moldova, there was a push to join Romania (and the E.U.).
 The Russian language population of Transnistria became increasingly alarmed.
 A 1989 law which made Moldovan the official language led to war.
-In 1990, Transnistria proclaimed its independence from Moldova and turned to Russia for support.
+Russia backed Transnistria which proclaimed its independence from Moldova and turned to Russia for support.
 A short war ensued; Moldova was unable to defeat tiny Transnistria.
 A ceasefire was signed in 1992 and the world’s smallest nation was born: complete with its currency, constitution, parliament, flag and anthem.

 A short guide to finding the world’s smallest nation –